mit-ll/CEP/README.md

 v3.01 - (19 December 2020)
 * Removed used flash model reference in cep_tb.v

+v3.1 - (22 February 2021)
+* Full LLKI support (All CEP cores are now LLKI enabled)
+* Known Issues:
+  - cep_diag (on Linux) has NOT been updated to work with the LLKI.
+Thus, running the tests that use the CEP cores (e.g., cep_aes, cep_des3, etc.) will result in failure
+  - rv64si-p-dirty ISA test fails
+  - unit_simulations need to be updated to be compatible with the LLKI

 ## Licensing
 The CEP been developed with a goal of using components with non-viral, open source licensing whenever possible.
 When not feasible (such as Linux), pointers to reference repositories are given using the [get_external_dependencies.sh](./get_external_dependencies.sh) script.